Frederick A. Chapman Memorial Public Relations Scholarship

 School of Communications Scholarship

 DEADLINE: the first Monday in February, 5:00 p.m.

-The School of Communications Scholarship is designed to honor upper level School of Communications students who have demonstrated promise in their chosen field of study.
+The School of Communications Scholarship is designed to honor upper-level School of Communications students who have demonstrated promise in their chosen field of study.
 Scholarship funds will be awarded on a competitive basis.
 The student must have declared a major in the School of Communications, be in good academic standing, and have completed a minimum of 30 credits at GVSU.
-Individual scholarships will be in the $1000. range.
+Individual scholarships will be in the $1000 range.
 The scholarships are not automatically renewable, but students may re-apply.
 Scholarship awards begin fall of the following academic year.
-Decision will be based on quality and content of application materials.
+The decision will be based on quality and content of application materials.
 Application Guidelines

 Dr. Margaret Proctor School of Communications Scholarship